-Drupal 8 is currently in development and is not yet ready for production use.
+Drupal 8 has just (November 2015) come out of development and is now ready for production use.
 To learn more about versions, see the Drupal version information page.

 To install a Drupal site in a language other than English, see http://localize.drupal.org/translate.
 You can also add additional languages after the installation.

 Note: If you install Drupal 8, you can choose the installation language as the first option in the interface of the installation script itself.

 You can download and extract Drupal in four different ways:

 So, follow one of the methods below for downloading, and then...

 The base URL for your Drupal installation is set in your web server's configuration file.
 You need to know this URL before proceeding to the next steps of the installation.